dhruvarora93/project-wordle/README.md

 ## Joy of React, Project I

-In this project, we'll recreate a popular online word game, Wordle:
+In this project, I will recreate a popular online word game, Wordle:

 ![Demo showing the finished product, our Wordle clone](docs/wordle-demo.gif)